taylorjg/CustomShrinkerTests/README.md

 }
 ```

-Custom shrinking is implemented by _PalindromeShrinker_ looks like this:
+Custom shrinking is implemented by _PalindromeShrinker_ which looks like this:

 ```C#
 private static IEnumerable<IList<T>> PalindromeShrinker<T>(IList<T> value)